zopefoundation/ZConfig/doc/zconfig.rst

   values.
 The first is the URL of the source (or some other identifying string).
 The second and third are the line number and column of the setting.
-These position information is only used to construct a :exc:`DataConversionError` when data conversion fails.
+These position information is only used to construct a :exc:`~.DataConversionError` when data conversion fails.